-This Standard includes two types of criteria.
+This standard includes two types of criteria.

-- product criteria: applies to the product declared to conform to the Standard; and - corporate criteria: applies to the company that declares products to conform to this Standard.
+- product criteria: Applies to the product declared to conform to this standard; and - corporate criteria: Applies to the company that declares products to conform to this standard.

 4.1.4 Country or region specific criteria